elba7r/system-v9/erpnext/docs/user/manual/en/selling/articles/sales-persons-in-the-sales-transactions.md

 #Sales Persons in the Sales Transactions

-In ERPNext, Sales Person master is maintained in [tree structure](/docs/user/manual/en/setting-up/articles/managing-tree-structure-masters.html).
+In Revalue ERP, Sales Person master is maintained in [tree structure](/docs/user/manual/en/setting-up/articles/managing-tree-structure-masters.html).
 Sales Person is selectable in all the sales transactions.

 Sales Persons can be updated in the Customer master as well.
 On selection of Customer in the transactions, Sales Persons as updated in the Customer will fetch into sales transaction.